Medical Device Alarm Safety Importance

 Other recommendations include:

-- Have a process in place for safe alarm management and response
+- Have a process in place for safe alarm management and responses to the medical device alarm

 - Establish guidelines for alarm settings on alarm-equipped medical devices used in high-risk areas and high-risk clinical conditions